Is it legal to order medication for import to Australia? How can Australians order online safely?

 The TGA wisely warns people that the government cannot guarantee the safety and quality of drugs imported online.
 They urge consumers who choose to import drugs from overseas to know about the drug they are ordering, its source, and the legal requirements for importation.

-So how can you import your medication safely from trusted companies?
+So how can Australians import prescription medication safely from trusted companies?

-If you decide to import your prescription medication from an international online pharmacy, we strongly recommend that you only buy from websites that are accredited in the PharmacyChecker Verification Program.
+If you decide to import your prescription medication from an international online pharmacy, we strongly recommend that you only buy from websites that the PharmacyChecker Verification Program accredits.

-Peer-reviewed and independent research shows that as long as patients search PharmacyChecker-verified pharmacies for medications purchased online, they receive lawfully-manufactured and high quality medication.
+Peer-reviewed and independent research show that as long as patients search PharmacyChecker-verified pharmacies for medications purchased online, they receive lawfully manufactured and high-quality medication.

 Are drug costs an issue in Australia?

 One study from the Grattan Institute has shown that drug prices are higher in Australia than in the UK, for instance.
 Furthermore, some drugs remain outside the country’s regulatory scope and can be far more expensive than therapeutically equivalent drugs.
-For those medicines, patients may need lower prices from other countries.
+For those medicines, patients may seek access to lower prices offered in other countries.

-In some cases, Australian health care providers may want their patients to obtain a drug that is not available domestically, precipitating the need for an international pharmacy.
+PharmacyChecker is on the frontlines and at the vanguard of promoting safety and mitigating risks for those buying prescription drugs online across borders.
+In addition to cost barriers, in some cases, Australian care providers may want their patients to obtain a drug that is not available domestically, precipitating the need for an international chemist.

-How can Australians order medication from accredited international online pharmacies?
+How can Australians order medication from accredited international online chemists?